near/docs/docs/1.concepts/abstraction/chain-signatures.md

 ## How It Works

-Chain Signatures are completed in four basic steps:
+Chain Signatures in four basic steps:

 1. [Create Payload](#1-create-a-payload) - A payload is created to be signed and sent to a given blockchain platform.
 2. [Signature Request](#2-request-signature) - A smart contract call is made to sign the payload.